fCeriola/CPC_project/README.md

 ## 1. Introduction
 Our project is about light pollution.

-Light pollution contributes to climate change: it modifies in a negative way trees natural cycles, it distresses many bird species every year and it causes health problems to human beings exposed to artificial light during nighttime.
+Light pollution contributes to climate change: it modifies in a negative way trees' natural cycles, it distresses many bird species every year and it causes health problems to human beings exposed to artificial light during nighttime.
-Artificial light makes us blind to the real night sky, because, especially in big cities, light pollution covers the real natural beauty of everything above us.
+Artificial light makes us blind to the real night sky because, especially in big cities, light pollution covers the real natural beauty of everything around and above us.

 Imagine you could switch off all the artificial lights and discover what is behind this layer of pollution, with astonishment and surprise.